squid-cache/squid-cache.github.io/SquidFaq/TroubleShooting.rst

 Your first point of troubleshooting should be to test with a newer ''supported'' release and resolve any remaining issues with that install.

 Current releases can be retrieved from http://www.squid-cache.org/Versions or your operating system distributor.
  /!\ RHEL users will need to use an [[http://www.squid-cache.org/Download/binaries.dyn|unofficial package]] or build their own.
-Due to RedHat update policies.
+Due to !RedHat update policies.

 == Why am I getting "Proxy Access Denied?" ==
 You may need to set up the ''http_access'' option to allow requests from your IP addresses.
 Please see ../SquidAcl for information about that.